Passport Photo Lighting Made Easy

 When you’re thinking to take a new picture for your travel document at home, it’s possible that you don’t take into consideration the technicalities involved.
 These may include finding a plain background suitable for a UK passport photo, preparing your equipment (even if it’s just your smartphone) and so on and so forth.

 But some of the most overlooked aspects of a decent passport photo is the lighting.
 Poorly arranged illumination can change your appearance dramatically, which may then result in rejection by His Majesty’s Passport Office.
 This is especially important when you’re trying to take a passport photo at home.

 But, at the same time, it doesn’t mean that you need to arrange a full-scale professional illumination system.
 It may well be enough to make use of what you have close at hand right now, and this post will tell you how to do it.

 When in doubt about something, it’s always better to consult official sources.

 Though, if you try and look on the government’s website, there will be no explicit rules on parameters of light specifically.
-But they do, however, require that your passport photo be:
+But they do, however, have certain requirements for both adult and baby passport photos:

 - clear and in focus